fgauna12/fgauna12.github.io/_posts/2020-01-14-examples-of-how-architectural-choices-increase-agility.md

 hidden: false
 comments: false
 ---
 Yesterday, I spoke about the value of making architectural decisions to aid agility.
-Agility requires high deployment frequency (deployments to production per day), and low lead time (time between commit to production deploy).
-Otherwise,
+Agility requires high deployment frequency (deployments to production per day), and low lead time (time between commit to production deploy). \
+\
+Today, I want to highlight some technical choices that we can make to streamline the maintainability of systems.
+To build agility into the architecture.
+To pick technology that will reduce friction.

 ## NoSQL databases

 Some NoSQL databases are useful in circumstances where the data needed to be housed is unstructured or semi-structured.
-Many NoSQL databases like key-value, and document databases don't require formal schema changes because \_there is no schema to change.\_ Speaking from experience, there's a lot of agility to be gained when developers don't have to worry about schema changes, constraints, column sizes, etc.
+Many NoSQL databases like key-value, and document databases don't require formal schema changes because *there is no schema to change*.
+Speaking from experience, there's a lot of agility to be gained when developers don't have to worry about schema changes, constraints, column sizes, etc.

 In Azure, this could mean choosing to use a lighter, simpler, cheaper database like Azure Table Storage over the most common choice of Azure SQL.
 Likewise, if there is a demand for it, Cosmos DB could fulfill a need.